 When people learn I’m a real estate investor, how to buy their first investment property is one of the first questions they often ask.
 When I open up my Instagram stories to questions, I receive dozens of variations of this question.
 I think this is because getting started is the hardest part of the investment process.
 After that, momentum takes over.

-I’ll admit, it’s enticing to think about getting into the real estate came, buying one investment property after another, and watching your real estate empire grow.
+I’ll admit, it’s enticing to think about getting into the real estate game, buying one investment property after another, and watching your real estate empire grow.
 But, we all have to start somewhere, right?

 Cash Makes It Easier